 World War II brought an end to the depression and employment rose sharply.
 Women went to work in the defense plants, and almost every house had a star in the window as husbands, fathers, and sons went off to war.
-Most empty land supported victory gardens including the land that Amoco Oil now occupies.
-Everyone helped each other and the village not only survived the turmoil but eventually began to prosper.
+All empty land supported Victory Gardens including the land that Standard Oil now occupies.
+Everyone helped each other and the village not only survived the turmoil but finally started to prosper.

 In 1949 Commonwealth Edison began constructing their generating plant on Ridgeland Avenue.
-The greatest portion of the plant was located in Forest View and because of the property taxes it paid, Commonwealth Edison was often referred to as Forest View's godfather.
-In 1953 additional industrial development gave extra financial independence to Forest View and it soon earned the nickname, "Cinderella Village".
-The village was finally able to improve and begin to grow.
+The greatest portion of the plant lies in Forest View and because of the property taxes it pays, Commonwealth Edison is often referred to as Forest View's godfather.
+When the village annexed the industrial area south of Forest View at 51st Street in 1953, the extra financial independence gave Forest View its nickname the "Cinderella Village" and Forest View was finally able to improve and begin to grow.

-The village grew from approximately 50 houses before the war to its present capacity of 266 homes.
-In 1974 only a few vacant lots remained in the residential section of Forest View.
-Today only two vacant residential parcels remain.
+The village grew from approximately 50 houses before the war to its present capacity of 250 homes.
+In 1974 only a few vacant lots remain in the residential section of Forest View only a dirt road which ended at the Santa Fe Railroad.
+It wasn't until late 1932 that the state received permission to pave Harlem Avenue.

-The first business establishment in Forest View was a road house located at 4505 South Harlem, operated by James Rychly, a village trustee who became mayor in

-Rychly, a village trustee who became mayor in 1925 and remained in that post until 1933.
-When Rychly's road house opened, Harlem Avenue was only a dirt road which ended at the Santa Fe
+The first business establishment in Forest View was a road house located at 4506 South Harlem operated by James Rychly, a village trustee who became mayor in 1925 and remained in that post until 1933.
+When Rychly's road house first opened, Harlem Avenue was